Bud Harrelson, scrappy Mets shortstop who once fought Pete Rose, dies at 79

-NEW YORK (AP) — Bud Harrelson, the scrappy and sure-handed shortstop who fought Pete Rose on the field during a playoff game and helped the New York Mets win an astonishing championship, died early Thursday morning.
+NEW YORK (AP) — Bud Harrelson, the scrappy and sure-handed shortstop who fought Pete Rose on the field during a playoff game and helped the New York Mets win an astonishing championship, died Wednesday night.
 He was 79.

 Throughout his health ordeal, Harrelson stayed involved with his professional pride and joy.
 He was part-owner of the Long Island Ducks, an independent minor league team located minutes from his home.
 He called his decades of work with the club — which he was instrumental in starting and running — his greatest achievement in baseball.